A. Pillar 3 Disclosure

 5. Business and Operational Risk

 Operational risk is defined by the FCA as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
-The Management Committee has identified relevant risks and related mitigation and controls as part of its ICAAP review.
+The Executive Committee has identified relevant risks and related mitigation and controls as part of its ICAAP review.

 Polygon has policies and procedures and ongoing operational and related compliance monitoring to help identify weaknesses and potential control failures which are required to be reported promptly when observed to the Executive Committee.